 - The front cover must contain the following information: Name of the school, state, name of the event, and year (20xx-xx).
 They may also contain other information.

-- The front cover does not count in the page limit.
+- The front cover and table of contents are not counted against the page limit.

 - Divider pages and appendices are optional and must be included in the page count.

-- Reports must include a table of contents with page numbers.
+- Reports must include a table of contents and page numbers.